DBenjaminPVP/autotest/README.md

 ### To start the Docker container
 Run the command `docker run -it --rm --init --ipc=host autotest` This command is based on the good practices mentioned in `https://playwright.dev/docs/docker#recommended-docker-configuration`.
-Please refer to it when needed.

 ### To run the tests without Docker
 Run the command `pytest -m [markdown wanted like training]`

 ### When pushing
 Each push to the main branch starts the github action provided in the `automated_test.yml` file.
-This file run all the automated tests associated with the training mark
+This file run all the automated tests associated with the training tag.

 ## Notes concerning the project

-* All tests will use Python
+* All tests will use Python.

-* Automated tests will use Playwright
+* Automated tests will use Playwright.

-* Performance tests will use Locust
+* Performance tests will use Locust.

-* Tests with Playwright need to use async
+* Tests with Playwright need to use async.

-* VScode is prefered as the IDE and some commands or behavior are expecting to use it
+* VScode is preferred as the IDE and some commands or behavior are expected to use it.

-* To limit time consuming error, type checking for Python is set at strict and can be changed in the settings by searching for python.analysis.typeCheckingMode
+* To limit time consuming error, type checking for Python is set at strict and can be changed in the settings by searching for python.analysis.typeCheckingMode.